Hellkryptonium/MohdHarishPortfolio/README.md

 ---

 Feel free to customize this `README.md` to better fit your personal style and the unique features of your portfolio.
 If you need assistance with specific animations, 3D integrations, or any other features, don't hesitate to ask!

+Great choice!
+Storing blog posts in a database with an admin UI gives you flexibility, real-time updates, and features like comments/likes.
+Here’s a high-level roadmap and a starter implementation plan using Supabase (recommended for Next.js, free tier, easy setup):

+Step 1: Set Up Supabase
+Go to supabase.com and create a free account/project.
+Create a table called posts with columns like: id (UUID, primary key) title (text) slug (text, unique) content (text or markdown) author (text) created_at (timestamp) updated_at (timestamp)
+Get your Supabase project URL and anon/public API key.
+Step 2: Install Supabase Client
+Step 3: Connect to Supabase in Your App
+Create a utility file:

+Add these keys to your .env.local and Vercel dashboard.

+Step 4: Fetch Posts in Your Blog Page
+Step 5: Build a Simple Admin UI
+Create a /admin route (protect it with a password or Supabase Auth).
+Add a form to create/edit posts and save them to Supabase.
+Step 6: (Optional) Add Comments/Likes
+Create a comments table in Supabase.
+Fetch and display comments under each post.
+Add a form to submit new comments.
+Summary
+Supabase is a great choice for a database with Next.js.
+You’ll have a real database, an admin UI, and can add features like comments/likes.
+You control your content and can update it live!
+Let me know if you want a full code example for the admin UI, authentication, or comments!